mckim0928/Bass2017-PixelBasedClassifier/README.txt

 # Bass2017-PixelBasedClassifier
+This code was adapted from Kyle Bradbury's code used by Energy Data Analytics Lab team in Kaggle Competition Fall 2016.

 This is the comprehensive code for building detection from aerial images using a random-forest classifier.

 The code is split into function files that perform various tasks (classification, feature extraction, data/file location, result generation and run initialization).